 - Maintain a clean and sleek product catalog and avoid clutter.

 To define a price point for an addon, follow these steps:

-- External Name: Specify an external name to this price point used on all customer facing resources such as Invoice, Quotes, Checkout and Self-serve Portal.
+- External Name: Specify an external name to this price point used on all customer-facing resources such as Invoices, Quotes, Checkout and Self-serve Portal.